tpberntsen/curves/README.md

 #### Build Prerequisites
 The following are required on the host machine in order for the build to run.
 * The .NET Core SDK.
 Check the [global.json file](global.json) for the version necessary, taking into account [the matching rules used](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json#matching-rules).
-* The Python interpretter, accessible by being in a file location in the PATH environment variable.
+* The Python interpreter, accessible by being in a file location in the PATH environment variable.
 Version 3.7 is used, although other 3.x versions might work.
 * The following Python packages installed:
     * virtualenv.
     * setuptools.
     * wheel.

 #### Running the Build
-The build is started by running the PowerShell script build.ps1 from a PowerShell console, ISE, or the Visual Studio Package Manager Console.
+The build is started by running the PowerShell script `build.ps1` from a PowerShell console, ISE, or the Visual Studio Package Manager Console.

 ```
 PM> .\build.ps1
 ```

 #### Build Artifacts
-The following results of the build will be saved into the artifacts directory (which itelf will be created in the top directory of the repo).
+The following results of the build will be saved into the artifacts directory (which itself will be created in the top directory of the repo).
 * The NuGet package: Cmdty.Curves.[version].nupkg
 * The Python package files:
     * curves-[version]-py3-none-any.whl

 ### Building from Linux and macOS
-Running the full build on non-Windows plaforms is still work in progress- the aim to to make it completely plaform agnostic.
-However, at the moment only the C# parts of the build are functioning cross-plaform.
+Running the full build on non-Windows platforms is still work in progress; the aim to to make it completely plaform agnostic.
+However, at the moment, only the C# parts of the build are functioning cross-plaform.

-The Cake build can be invoked using the bootstrapper Bash script build.sh.
+The Cake build can be invoked using the bootstrapper Bash script `build.sh`.
 After first granting it execute permissions as below, the "Pack-NuGet" target results in the building and unit testing of the C#, before the creation of the Cmdty.Curves NuGet package.
 ```
 > chmod +x build.sh
 > ./build.sh --target=Pack-NuGet.